Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - Expert-Level Mastery**

-By the end of Week 7, you will:
+By the end of Module 7, you will:

 1. **Integration Skills**: Combine multiple tree concepts to solve complex problems
 2. **Design Expertise**: Choose optimal tree structures for real-world systems